Adopting parking or security software in a phased approach

-Most parking and security operations eventually come to the decision that technology is the answer to improve how they manage things.
+Most parking and security operations eventually decide that technology is the answer to improve how they manage things.
 The more difficult question is where to start and how big of leap forward is necessary.

 Understanding what software solution is the best fit is about understanding what your priorities are right now and what immediate problems you want to solve.